alvoc/alvoc/docs/usage.md

 ## Finding Lineages

 The **`find-lineages`** command identifies viral lineages from sequencing data.
 Running it will output a lineage abundance heatmap and two csv files.
+To get started, you'll need your reference genome, a samplesheet listing your bam files, and a constellations file.
+See the [constellations section for more details](constellations.md).

 ### Command Example